 - Palindromic rheumatism

 For more information about arthritis you can visit:

 What causes osteoarthritis?

 Osteoarthritis, which is the most common form of arthritis, can be caused by normal levels of wear and tear.
 Occasionally this may be caused by an injury or sometimes an infection may be the problem.
 You may also be at a higher risk of developing OA if you have a family history of the disease.

 What causes rheumatoid arthritis?

 The second most common type of arthritis is rheumatoid (RA) which is an autoimmune condition.
 This is where the immune system in your body attacks itself and the tissue causing weakness.

-There is a soft tissue in the joints called a synovium which produces a fluid that lubricates your joints and provides nourishment to your cartilage.
+There is a soft tissue in the joints called synovium which produces a fluid that lubricates your joints and provides nourishment to your cartilage.
 This type of arthritis means that you will have a disease of the synovium which invades and eventually destroys joints.
-This may then lead to major damage of the cartilage and the bones.
+This may then lead to major damage to the cartilage and the bones.

 What are the symptoms of arthritis?